twf2360/Newtons-Cradle/code/txt/branches.md

 Main is the "origin" branch.
 The most up to date, and working methods are all merged into main when they are completed.

 ### testing
-This branch will be used to add a testing framework in!
+This branch will be used to add an initial testing framework in.

 ### config
 This branch was used to add a config file (code/config.json) where the paramters of the simulation are defined.
+It then had to be ensured that the rest of the code - particularly dataframes.py could read in from the config file

 ### df
 DF branch was used to add a new functionality: saving important stuff to dataframes!
 Whilst code/dataframes.py will be updated outside of this original branch, this was when the file was initially created